DallanQ/race_for_the_galaxy/Manual.md

 #### Temporary Military (page 9)

-> A box with red X inside, a red arrow facing left and a white circle with a red border and +3 inside.
+> A box with red X inside, a red arrow facing left pointing to a white circle with a red border and +3 inside.

 The player may discard this card from their tableau to gain +3 Military until the end of this Settle phase.

 #### Pay For Military (page 9)

-> Icon of a white circle with a red border containing a red-outlined ? inside, followed by a red arrow pointing to the right.
-The arrow points to another white circle with a black border, which contains a smaller red-outlined ? and the text "-1" in black.
+> Icon of a white circle with a red border containing a red ? inside followed by a red arrow pointing to another white circle with a black border, which contains a smaller red ? and the text "-1" in black.
 There is also a small red circle with a yellow center and a diagonal slash in the upper right corner of the second circle.

-As the action, the player may place a military world (Icon of a circle with a red border)
+As the action, the player may place a military world (Icon of a white circle with a red border)

 as a non-military world ( Icon of a white circle with black border ).
 The cost is the world's defense -1, with other applicable discounts.

-This cannot be used to place an Alien production or windfall world (Icon of a yellow circle with a black and red border and a yellow circle with a black and red middle ring and a white center) or combined with other pay-for-military powers.
+This cannot be used to place an Alien production or windfall world (Icon of a yellow circle with a black and red border and an icon of a white circle with a black and red border and a yellow halo) or combined with other pay-for-military powers.

 The card Contact Specialist also has a -1 Military power.